networknt/light-doc/content/tutorial/eventuate/getting-started/_index.md

 It will take several minutes to get all three services to start.
 Once all started, you can start the CDC server.

-### Start CDC service
+### Start CDC server for eventuate

-CDC is a server that monitor the events table in the database and send the events to Kafka for other services to subscribe.
+Eventuate CDC is a server that monitors the events table in the database and send the events to Kafka for other services to subscribe.
 To start eventuate-cdc-server, you can use a docker-compose file in light-docker.

 ```